-The therapist will talk to you, understand your specific unique problem and will build a specialized treatment for you.
+The therapist will talk to you, understand your specific unique problem and build a specialized treatment for you.

 - You and your therapist will NOT be sitting with a book and reading chapter after boring chapter together.

 Your therapist may give you materials to read at home.
 These materials will vary from person to person and will only be directed to a specific anxiety disorder or a unique issue that you are struggling with.

-- You will not receive an overwhelming amount of handout created for the general populations.
+- You will NOT receive an overwhelming amount of handouts created for the general population.

 When you get homework or handouts, they will be tailored very specifically to your problem.
 After that, the homework will be reviewed and further modified to address your issues even better.

-- You will not spend the sessions filling in endless thought records.
+- You will NOT spend the sessions completing endless thought records.

 The sessions are dynamic.
-You will be taught strategies to help you not to take your thoughts so seriously and to concentrate instead on living your life the best way, regardless of the thoughts, fears, or anxiety.
+You will be taught strategies to help you learn how not to take your thoughts so seriously and instead to concentrate on living your life the best way, regardless of the thoughts, fears, or anxiety.

 - There will be NO trigger warnings.

 Yup.
 That’s right.
 The goal is not to teach you to be even more fearful of any triggers and to see yourself as a person who is unable to cope.
 The goal is to help you develop confidence and use tools to successfully cope and live the life you want, despite any external triggers that may make you temporarily anxious.